 You will receive a guideline (before and during the Foundations course) for how to proceed with starting your research activities.
-The single most important thing to do is establish a regular weekly meeting time with your mentor.
+The single most important thing to do is establish expectations and set a regular weekly meeting time with your mentor .
 Get to know them and start brainstorming about your research project.

 How will I learn all the methods I need to complete my project?

 Meeting weekly with your mentor gives both you and the mentor an opportunity to see “where you are” in that research area.
 Your mentor will not expect you to know how to do things but will be checking to see whether you have any background in the subject area and will then suggest things to read so that you can appreciate the concepts behind your research project.
 Researchers do this “checking” all the time so it is not a test but a way of finding where to start.
 It may even be possible to spend a few hours a week in the laboratory, shadowing other laboratory personnel to learn some of the techniques before your summer starts.
 Also, don’t be surprised if these laboratory personnel play a big role in training you how to do procedures.
 Researchers depend on graduate students, technicians and postdoctoral fellows to keep the laboratory running while they attend meetings and teach your classes.